MonikaYancheva/exercise/courses/fullstack/The Web Developer Bootcamp 2022/js/js.md

 ## Examples

-In the following example, getElementsByTagName() starts from a particular parent element and searches top-down recursively through the DOM from that parent element, building a collection of all descendant elements which match the tag name parameter.
-This demonstrates both document.getElementsByTagName() and the functionally identical Element.getElementsByTagName(), which starts the search at a specific element within the DOM tree.
+In the following example, `getElementsByTagName()` starts from a particular parent element and searches top-down recursively through the DOM from that parent element, building a collection of all descendant elements which match the tag name parameter.
+This demonstrates both document.`getElementsByTagName()` and the functionally identical Element.`getElementsByTagName()`, which starts the search at a specific element within the DOM tree.

-Clicking the buttons uses getElementsByTagName() to count the descendant paragraph elements of a particular parent (either the document itself or one of two nested <div> elements).
+Clicking the buttons uses `getElementsByTagName()` to count the descendant paragraph elements of a particular parent (either the document itself or one of two nested `<div>` elements).

 ~~~html
 <!DOCTYPE html>